abcxyz/abc/templates/model/README.md

   You only need to do this for the `kind`s you changed (if you only changed the template spec then you don't need to do this for goldentests and manifests).
-- Change the tests named `oldest_template_upgrades_to_newest` and `speculative_upgrade` to change references from the formerly-newest schema to the schema you just created. (e.g. `specv9` -> `specv10`)
+- Change the tests named `oldest_template_upgrades_to_newest` and `speculative_upgrade` and `newest` to change references from the formerly-newest schema to the schema you just created. (e.g. `specv9` -> `specv10`)
 - Submit your work so far as a PR.
 This will allow the binary to understand your new work-in-progress api_version, but since we didn't announce it yet, users shouldn't start using it yet.
   [Example PR](https://github.com/abcxyz/abc/pull/319).
 - Modify the new version directory to make whatever struct changes you want to make (e.g. add a new field/feature), including tests.
 - Update the "list of api_versions" section in `/README.md`.
-- Update the tests in decode_test.go that have "newest" in the subtest name.
-  They should now use your new version instead of the formerly-newest version.
+- In `templates/model/decode/decode.go`, make the specific api version released to mark the `unreleased` field to be false in `apiVersions`
 - Release a new version of the abc CLI (see `RELEASING.md`).
 If you've added a field, you only need to bump the minor version number.
 If you've changed the meaning of a field or removed a field, then you need to bump the major version